2019 FIFA Women's World Cup | Dare to shine

 Megan Rapinoe’s fight for LGBTQ+ rights

-Before the tournament, Rapinoe stated that she would not go to the White House under the current administration if the United States were to win the World Cup causing Donald Trump’s reaction, which was mainly made of Tweets and broken promises.
+Before the tournament, Rapinoe stated that she would not go to the White House under the current administration if the United States were to win the World Cup, causing Donald Trump’s reaction, which was mainly made of Tweets and broken promises.

-Italian “World Girls” head towards professionalism
+Italian “World Girls” head toward professionalism

 While the Men’s team was undergoing a hard time, the Italian Women’s team took part in the FIFA Women’s World Cup after twenty years of absence.
 The hype surrounding the tournament was higher than usual, but the impact of the event in Italy exceeded every expectation.

 Italy ranked first in Group C – beating both Brazil and Australia – and reached the quarter-finals.
 Aurora Galli and Cristiana Girelli appear in the first ten places of the goalscorers ranking.
-In a Country where there has always and only been room for men’s football, 21million people followed the Women’s Team during 2019 World Cup.
+In a Country where there has always and only been room for men’s football, 21 million people followed the Women’s Team during 2019 World Cup.

-Many Italians fell in love with the “World Girls” (in Italian, Ragazze Mondiali) thanks to their enthusiasm, their attitude, their talent, and the performance of the FIGC and Italian media did during the event.
+Many Italians fell in love with the “World Girls” (in Italian, Ragazze Mondiali) thanks to their enthusiasm, their attitude, their talent, and the performance of the FIGC and Italian media during the event.
 The impact of the National Women’s team’s success was huge: Italian players will be professional footballers in 2022.

 2019 World Cup prizes: there is still a long way to go